With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 What Are Alien Big Cats?

-Alien Big Cats, or Phantom Cats, are animals like panthers, jaguars and tigers found in habitats where they don't naturally live and should not exist.
-They are most closely associated with the UK and Britain, but these creatures have appeared in places like the United States, Australia and Denmark.
+Alien Big Cats, also known as Phantom Cats, are animals such as panthers, jaguars, and tigers found in habitats where they don't naturally live and should not exist.
+They are most closely associated with the UK and Britain, but these creatures have appeared in places like the United States, Australia, and Denmark.

 Today, big cats are still fierce hunters that can easily take down game or livestock, and a human being is, of course, no match.
-So when they start showing up in places we don't expect to see them it can be a little alarming for the local population.
+So when they start showing up in places we don't expect to see them it can be a little alarming.

 Alien cats get the blame for killing livestock and household pets, and the fear lingers that it won't be long until humans are on the menu.
-They're stealthy, like ghosts in the dark of the landscape.
-Phantom Cat is the perfect nickname.
+They're stealthy, like ghosts in the dark of the landscape, and Phantom Cat is the perfect nickname.

 Big Cats in Britain: Where Did They Come From?